Table of contents

 1. Main points

-• The value of goods imports increased by £3.7 billion (8.2%) in April 2024, because of increases in imports of machinery and transport equipment and fuels.
+The value of goods imports decreased by £1.2 billion (2.6%) in December 2024, because of a fall in both EU and non-EU imports.

-• The value of goods exports remained stable in April 2024, with a fall in exports to the EU offset by a rise in exports to non-EU countries.
+The value of goods exports remained stable in December 2024, with a rise in exports to non-EU countries offset by a fall in exports to the EU.

-• The trade in goods deficit widened by £1.6 billion to £48.5 billion in the three months to April 2024, while the trade in services surplus is estimated to have widened by £1.8 billion to £38.4 billion.
+The trade in goods deficit widened by £3.7 billion to £53.8 billion in Quarter 4 (Oct to Dec) 2024, while the trade in services surplus is estimated to have narrowed by around £0.5 billion to £43.8 billion.

 Please note that all trade figures exclude non-monetary gold (NMG) and other precious metals unless otherwise stated.
 This is because movements in NMG, an important component of precious metals, can be large and highly volatile, distorting underlying trends in goods exports and imports.
 Trade statistics in this bulletin are in value terms (current prices) not inflation-adjusted terms (chained volume measures) unless otherwise stated.